xlladdins/xll/docs/Excel4MacrosE-G.md

 **FILL.GROUP**?(type\_num)

-Type\_num    is a number from 1 to 3 that corresponds to the choices in the Fill Across Worksheets dialog box.
+Type\_num&nbsp;&nbsp;&nbsp;&nbsp;is a number from 1 to 3 that
+corresponds to the choices in the Fill Across Worksheets dialog box.

 |               |                                |
 | ------------- | ------------------------------ |